DaAwesomeP/arduino-cardinal/README.md

 Cardinal is currently compatible with both Arduino 1.0.x and 1.5.x.

 ### Via Arduino IDE Library Manager
-Cardinal will (hopefully) soon be in the package manager.
-When it is added, you can go to `Sketch > Tools > Include Library > Manage Libraries` and search and install the latest release version Cardinal.
+Cardinal is in the library manager.
+From the latest version of the Arduino IDE, go to `Sketch > Tools > Include Library > Manage Libraries` and search and install the latest release version of Cardinal.

 ### Via the ZIP archive
-Download the latest release ZIP from [here](https://github.com/DaAwesomeP/arduino-cardinal/releases/latest) or the latest testing release from [here](https://github.com/DaAwesomeP/arduino-cardinal/archive/master.zip).
+Download the latest release ZIP from [here](https://github.com/DaAwesomeP/arduino-cardinal/releases/latest) or the latest testing version from [here](https://github.com/DaAwesomeP/arduino-cardinal/archive/master.zip).
 Then go to `Sketch > Tools > Include Library > Add ZIP Library`.

 ## Usage
 The first thing to do is to include the library in your sketch.
 Goes to `Sketch > Include Library > Cardinal`.
 The example has everything put to use in it, so I would advice looking there too.
 You should also take a look at the types at the wiki page [here](https://github.com/DaAwesomeP/arduino-cardinal/wiki/Types).